 You Must Learn to Have Mental Toughness

-My mind can also play a lot of tricks on me and I berate myself probably much more than others do.
+My mind can also play many tricks on me, and I berate myself probably much more than others do.
 I am hard on myself.

 Mental toughness is really tough for me.
 Some people have it naturally, but I do not.
-If you are like me it can mean failures you really.
+If you are like me, it can mean failures, you really.
 But as a boss, you cannot allow every single failure, every single hard thing that happens to completely and totally devastate you.
-You need to learn how to deal with problems in a way that will help to solve them.
+It would help if you learned how to deal with problems in a way that will help to solve them.
 You must be a problem solver as problems will happen.
 It is just the nature of the way things are.

 Your Heart Will Be Broken Many Times

-There was one year I discovered that a large part of my office in Vietnam was cheating on me.
-And I am not saying in a small way but in a very large way.
-I was losing money each and every month to them.
+One year, I discovered that a large part of my office in Vietnam was cheating on me.
+And I am not saying in a small way but in a substantial way.
+I was losing money every month to them.
 I had to fire all my top people.

 It broke my heart.
 It really upset me.
 I wondered a lot about my judgment.
 I wondered how could I trust someone so much and believe them only to find out they had been cheating on me.
 How could they come in day after day and lie to me?

-It really broke my heart in a lot of ways as this kind of cheating was so sophisticated and so well thought out and executed so well that it would have been hard for anyone to find.
-In another country or another place I could have placed them in jail, but in Vietnam, I had little or no recourse.
+It really broke my heart in many ways as this kind of cheating was so sophisticated and so well thought out and executed so well that it would have been hard for anyone to find.
+In another country or another place, I could have placed them in jail, but I had little or no recourse in Vietnam.

-Years later my heart got broken again.
-A manager I had worked with for 18 years who I considered a lot like a daughter just walked out one day.
-I discovered that she was trying to go behind my back to also contact some of my customers to switch production to another factory.
+Years later, my heart got broken again.
+I had worked with a manager for 18 years who I considered a lot like a daughter who just walked out one day.
+I discovered that she was trying to go behind my back to contact some of my customers to switch production to another factory.

 You Need To Always Show a Positive Face, Even When You Do Not Feel That Way.

 There are so many times when I feel just outright discouraged.
 But even when you do not feel happy or positive, you need to learn to put on a positive face.
-You are after all the team leader, the team cheerleader, the one that will continue to drive the company forth.
+After all, you are the team leader, the team cheerleader, the one that will continue to drive the company forth.

 And this is the hardest part of all as business changes.
 It continues to change at a rapid pace.
 Each day things are changing.
-Where in my business it used to be that people bought a product only in the stores, now they are buying online.
-This has changed in a huge way how people buy products so many retail stores are going out of business and as a supplier, you can get stuck in this change and will need to adapt.
+In my business it used to be that people bought a product only in the stores, now they are buying online.
+This has changed in a huge way how people buy products, so many retail stores are going out of business, and as a supplier, you can get stuck in this change and need to adapt.